birddevelper/gomologin/Readme.md

 To logout users direct them to your **login url + ?logout=yes** for example if your login url is **/login** your application logout url will be **/login?logout=yes**

+You can read detailed tutorial with code example at [m-shaeri.ir](https://m-shaeri.ir/blog/golang-login-manager-with-gomologin-package/)

 ## Todo list

 - mongoDB support